Loading...

 Deactivate/Reactivate All Plugins

 If increasing the PHP memory limit does not resolve the 500 Internal Server error, it may be caused by one or more plugins installed on WordPress.
-Oftentimes, if a new theme is installed, a previously installed plugin will not be compatible, resulting in the 500 Internal Server error.
+Often, when a new theme is installed, a previously installed plugin becomes incompatible, resulting in a 500 Internal Server error.

 1. Log in to cPanel.